Skip to Content

 Seedlings on an egg tray

 1. Start at the right time.
 The ultimate goal is to have the seedlings ready to be planted when the weather is suitable.
-Reading the packet will provide you with information on when to plant inside, so do that first.
+Reading the packet will inform you when to plant inside, so do that first.
 Some seed kinds germinate too quickly to start inside, making them best suited for starting outside.
 “Direct sow” will be indicated on these packs.

-As long as the depth is 2-3″ and the bottom has drainage holes, practically any sort of container can be used to start seeds.
-Recycling materials like cartons, yogurt containers, and even paper cups are preferred by certain people.
+As long as the depth is 2-3″ and the bottom has drainage holes, practically any container can start seeds.
+Certain people prefer recycling materials like cartons, yogurt containers, and paper cups.
 Most people frequently utilize trays designed expressly for the germination of seeds.

 2. Get the seed starting mix ready.
 You should use a mix that is specifically designed for growing seedlings.
 It shouldn’t be recycled potting soil from indoor plants or outdoor soil.
-Start with a clean, fresh blend to ensure a seedling that is disease-free and healthy.
+Start with a clean, fresh blend to ensure a disease-free and healthy seedling.

 The planting mix should be slightly moistened but not completely submerged before adding soil to each compartment.
 Although crumbly, it shouldn’t be gloppy.
 There must be no holes, and the compartments must be packed tightly.